norsk-gjeldsinformasjon/api-docs/docs/howto/deliver-debt-data/Onboarding_and_Scenarios.md

 - Enterprise certificate (SEID 2.0) — issued by Buypass or Commfides

 !!! note "What happens next"
-    NoGi will configure your FI in both test and production.
+    Norsk Gjeldsinformasjon will configure your FI in both test and production.
 You will receive test access details and can begin [mandatory testing](Testing_and_go-live.md).
 See [Security requirements](../../reference/security-requirements.md) for certificate and authentication requirements.

 ---

 ## 2. New IT service provider

-**If the new provider already has a NoGi integration**, they only need to establish a new `getalldata` URL and assess whether to reuse or update static IP addresses.
+**If the new provider already has an integration with Norsk Gjeldsinformasjon**, they only need to establish a new `getalldata` URL and assess whether to reuse or update static IP addresses.

 **If not**, follow Scenario 1.